-- 1. Acquire the basics of matlab or equivalent software programming. - 2.
-Formulate the logic for the chosen numerical method. - 3.
-Write matlab or equivalent software code to apply the logic. - 4.
-Acquire skills to debug code for syntax error. - 5.
-Acquire skills to troubleshoot code to obtain correct solutions. - 6.
-Acquire skills to graphical depict solutions.
+- 1. Illustrate the basics of MATLAB or equivalent software programming. - 2.
+Develop the logic for the chosen numerical method. - 3.
+Build MATLAB or equivalent software code to apply the logic. - 4.
+Inspect written code for syntactical and logical error. - 5.
+Assess the code to obtain correct solutions after correcting the errors. - 6.
+Compile the final outcome of the given problem with expected result either in numeric or in graphical representation.

-Module- I

-Numerical Methods (Programming language: Matlab)
+Module- I: Numerical Methods (Programming language: Matlab)

 - 1. Solution of Linear System by Gauss Elimination method and Gauss-Seidel iterative method: Steadystate solution of isothermal CSTR in Series in which a first-order reaction is taking place. - 2.
 Solution of a non-linear equation by Newton-Raphson method. - 3.
 Solution of a set of non-linear equations by Newton method: steady-state solution of a non-isothermal CSTR in which a first-order reaction is taking place. - 4.
-Solution of one-dimensional unsteady state heat conduction problem using Taylor series based Finite Difference Method Explicit scheme, Implicit scheme using Tri-diagonal Matrix Algorithm (TDMA). - 5.
-Numerical solution of ODEs by Runge-Kutta method : Unsteady-state solution of Multiple reactions in a CSTR or Binary distillation column.
+Solution of one-dimensional unsteady state heat conduction problem using Taylor series based Finite Difference Method Explicit scheme, Implicit scheme using Tridiagonal Matrix Algorithm (TDMA). - 5.
+Numerical solution of ODEs by Runge-Kutta method: Unsteady-state solution of Multiple reactions in a CSTR or Binary distillation column.